mkulaczkowski/clusterone-tutorials/tensorboard/README.md

 The tutorial is separated into parts.
 Part 1 introduces graphs, scalar plots, and histograms.
 Part 2 will focus on outputting images to TensorBoard.

-Follow the instructions below to run the tutorial code locally and on Clusterone.

-These links get you to the tutorials on Clusterone's blog:
+These links get you to the tutorials on the Clusterone blog:

 - [Part 1: Graphs, Scalars, and Histograms](https://medium.com/clusterone/tensorflow-tensorboard-tutorial-graph-scalar-histogram-dff790883f25)
 - Part 2: Images _(not published yet)_

+Follow the instructions below to run the tutorial code locally and on Clusterone.

 ## Table of Contents